Review and road test of the Ssangyong Korando

 Cost of Ownership

 'Korea can do'.
 That's apparently what 'Korando' means - and it seems appropriate.
-After all, it's hard to think of a car maker that has come so far, so quickly as SsangYong.
-This Korando is the most accessible proper SUV model the company makes and feels even more class-competitive in this revised guise.
+After all, it's hard to think of a car maker that has come so far, so quickly as Ssangyong.
+This Korando remains very accessibly priced and feels even more class-competitive in this fourth generation guise.
 Yes, as the brand itself would admit, this remains a work in progress.
-But already, the signs with this car are that this Korean marque is learning quickly just what European customers really want.
+But the signs with this car are that this Korean marque is learning quickly just what European customers really want.

 So how to summarise?
 Well we'd say that this Ssangyong is a difficult option to ignore if you need a really capable car of this kind.
 It can powerfully tow, will more comfortably transport five people than direct rivals can and offers up plenty of kit on a tight budget.
 You'll just have to get used to explaining to people what it is.
 And who knows, you might even end up suggesting that they try one..